Quadriceps: A Runner’s Ultimate Strength

 Running is an exercise that engages the entire body.
-It is a powerful compound movement that takes advantage of the balance and lower body strength of humans in order to cover long distances in short periods of time.
-Our bodies have evolved in order to run more effectively; it has enabled our ancestors to hunt game and avoid predators, making superior running ability a requirement in order to survive.
 Each part of the body needs to work in tandem in order to accomplish this mechanical movement efficiently and effectively.
 That means if even one part of the body isn’t working properly, running ability will become severely limited.

 Out of all the bones, joints, and muscles that make up our legs, one of the largest and most important groups of muscles located on the lower half of our body is the quadriceps.
 Called ‘quads’ for short, these are very powerful leg muscles that are important for bearing weight and generating the kinetic energy that enables us to run.
 If your quadriceps become injured, you will find running to be significantly more difficult: maybe even impossible.
 The information in this article will help you understand the quadriceps and what role they play in your body, identify any potential injuries in this area, treat these injuries effectively, and practice safe habits to avoid injury in the future.